 - Speaker management provides a simple portal where speakers can upload bios, photos, and files.

-- Travel and lodging tools provide support to manage hotel rooms and travel plans for guest attendees.
+- Travel and lodging tools help manage hotel rooms and travel plans for guest attendees.

 PROS: